 Today, there is a bioplastic alternative for almost every conventional plastic material and corresponding application.
-Bioplastics have the same properties as conventional plastics and offer additional advantages, such as a reduced carbon footprint or additional waste management options such as composting.
+Bioplastics have the same properties as conventional plastics and offer additional advantages, such as a reduced carbon footprint or additional waste management options, such as composting.
 The current market for bioplastics is characterised by a dynamic growth rate and a strong diversification.
 There is a multitude of applications for bioplastics ranging from beverage bottles in the packaging segment to keyboards in the consumer electronics segment and interior parts in the automotive sector.

 With a growing number of materials, applications, and products, the number of manufacturers, converters and end-users also increases steadily.
 Significant financial investments have been made into production and marketing to guide and accompany this development.
-Legal framework conditions provide incentives for the use of bioplastics in several countries worldwide, providing stimulus to the market.

 The latest market data does not only demonstrate the contributions of the industry on moving towards a sustainable future with a reduced environmental impact.
 The forecast also predicts the budding bioplastics industry to unfold an immense economic potential over the coming decades.
-According to a recent job market analysis conducted by EuropaBio (2016), the European bioplastics industry could realise a steep employment growth.
+According to a job market analysis conducted by EuropaBio (2016), the European bioplastics industry could realise a steep employment growth.
 In 2013, the bioplastics industry accounted for around 23,000 jobs in Europe.
 With the right framework conditions in place, this number could increase more than tenfold by 2030, with up to 300,000 high-skilled jobs being created in the European bioplastics sector.

 The factors driving market development are both internal and external.
 External factors make bioplastics the attractive choice.
 This is reflected in the high rate of consumer acceptance.
 Moreover, the extensively publicised effects of climate change, price increases of fossil materials, and the increasing dependence on fossil resources also contribute to bioplastics being viewed favourably.